thingsboard/thingsboard.github.io/_includes/docs/user-guide/notifications.md

   * *tenantId* - id of the tenant;
   * *tenantName* - name of the tenant.

-Let's consider an example with the following event: tenant's devices pushed 8K messages with the max allowed number of 10K.
+Let's consider an example with the following event: the tenant's devices have sent 8000 messages out of 10000.

 The notification in ThingsBoard may look like this: